How does the library use categories to arrange the nonfiction section?

 Group Work: Distribute a stack of preselected books from the 500s, 700s, or 900s to each table, along with some paper.
 Tell the students that their assignment is to write down the topics of the books they’re given, and then try to figure out how they go together into one overall category.
-Hold up a few sample books to model what they need to do.

 Image credit: slideplayer.com